-Meanwhile the absence of a grille at the front – together with LED highlights and split-tone paint job – should make its electric status obvious to onlookers.
+The ID.
+Buggy rides on 18-inch wheels, with BF Goodrich off-road tyres giving the concept a good deal of go-anywhere pedigree.
+Meanwhile, the absence of a grille at the front – together with LED highlights and split-tone paint job – should make its electric status obvious to onlookers.

 Inside, the panel that forms the nose of the ID.
-Buggy creates a deep storage shelf underneath the windscreen.
+Buggy creates a deep storage shelf under the windscreen.
 Unlike most modern cars, there’s no infotainment system: instead, Bluetooth connectivity allows a smartphone to be connected to the car’s speakers.

-Audio playback is controlled with touch-sensitive buttons on the steering wheel.
+Audio playback is controlled by touch-sensitive buttons on the steering wheel.
 Meanwhile, a digital driver’s display shows the vehicle’s speed, with column stalks operating the indicators, lights and drive mode selector; Drive, Neutral, Reverse and Park settings are offered.

 Elsewhere, there’s a zipped cubby for small items in the centre of the footwell, with a larger storage area in the rear for bigger items.
 The seats are made from a waterproof material so they can be hosed down after muddy off-roading, with drainage holes in the floor to allow water to escape from the cabin.

 Volkswagen ID.
 Buggy concept review

 Ahead of the Volkswagen ID.
 Buggy making its public debut at Pebble Beach, we were given the opportunity to get behind the wheel of the concept for the first time.

 Rather than borrowing heavily from a Beetle, the Buggy looks to the future; it's based on Volkswagen’s MEB electric-car platform, which will form the basis of the ID.3 hatchback, the Skoda Vision iV SUV and many more electric vehicles besides.